Jesse’s 2014 Fuding White Tea “Chocolate Bar”

 White tea has a bright fragrance similar to green tea, but more body and flavor, especially as the tea opens up.
 It is clean, crisp, light, and is flavorful without being overpowering.

 This Gongmei white tea is grown in Fuding County of Fujian Province in China, known for producing some of the highest quality white tea in the world.

-White teas deepen in flavor with age, and this particular Fuding White Tea is from 2016 – already five years aged and very tasty!
+White teas deepen in flavor with age, and this particular Fuding White Tea is from 2014 – already aged and very tasty!

 No, it’s not actually chocolate, or chocolate flavored – it’s simply high quality full-leaf white tea pressed into the shape of a chocolate bar with 18 pieces!

 The advantage of the “bar” style is that you get the flavor and quality of a loose leaf tea in a pre-portioned and easy-to-store package.
 One square = one tea session = 4-8 large-mugs-worth of tea.